TEAM FRIKADELLI RACING

 It didn’t take them long to create a name for the new outfit.
 Klaus Abbelen’s company is specialized in meat products and convenience food like meat balls – “Frikadellen” in German.
 Little wonder that the king-size image of a meat ball dominates the car’s livery and creates a high recognition value.

 The young team established itself quickly within the top VLN competitors and took fourth place in only their third and fourth races in the championship.
 In 2010 Klaus’ and Sabine’s race team expanded and moved into a spaciously laid out home build from scratch in Barweiler.
 On 1,800 square meters over two stories the new team base hosts a state-of-the-art workshop and a roller type dynamometer.
 Up to five racing cars are prepared here for their outings on the Nordschleife.
 This way, Frikadelli Racing has taken the step to a professional racing team and is well prepared for future assignments due to a modern infrastructure.
-Since 2012 the red-and-white 911 has won seven legs of the VLN to date.
+Since 2012 the red-and-white 911 has won eight legs of the VLN to date.

 In early 2016 the team even took the challenge of racing abroad and started at the Daytona 24 hours for the first time with one of the first 911 GT3 R based on the model generation 991.
 Racing at this great endurance classic has always been a dream of Klaus Abbelen which he has now fulfilled.
 It doesn’t have to be Frikadelli’s last time in Florida though…